HumanCellAtlas/data-store/README.md

 #### Authorizing the event relay

 Environment variables provide the AWS credentials needed to relay events originating from supported cloud platforms outside of AWS.
-Run `scripts/create_aws_event_relay_user.py` to create an AWS IAM user with the appropriate restricted access policy.
-The access key id and secret access key are created and populated into AWS Secrets Manager by running the script `scripts/set_event_relay_secrets.py`.
+Run `scripts/create_config_aws_event_relay_user.py` to create an AWS IAM user with the appropriate restricted access policy.
+This script also creates the user access key and stores it in an AWS Secrets Manager store.

 #### Managing dependencies